Yves Saint Laurent (designer): Death

 Saint Laurent died on 1 June 2008 of brain cancer at his residence in Paris.
 According to The New York Times, a few days prior, he and Bergé had been joined in a same-sex civil union known as a Pacte civil de solidarité (PACS) in France.
 When Saint Laurent was diagnosed as terminal, with only one or two weeks left to live, Bergé and the doctor mutually decided that it would be better for him not to know of his impending death.
 Bergé said, "I have the belief that Yves would not have been strong enough to accept that."

 He was given a Catholic funeral at Église Saint-Roch in Paris.
 The funeral attendees included the former Empress of Iran Farah Pahlavi, Bernadette Chirac, Catherine Deneuve, and President Nicolas Sarkozy and his wife, Carla Bruni.

-His body was cremated, and his ashes were scattered in Marrakech, Morocco, in the Majorelle Garden, a residence and botanical garden that he owned with Bergé since 1980 and often visited to find inspiration and refuge.
+His body was cremated, and his ashes were scattered in Marrakesh, Morocco, in the Majorelle Garden, a residence and botanical garden that he owned with Bergé and often visited to find inspiration and refuge.
 Bergé said at the funeral service (in French): "But I also know that I will never forget what I owe you and that one day I will join you under the Moroccan palms."

-Legacy
+Personal life

+Yves Saint Laurent met Pierre Bergé in 1958.
+After falling in love, they co-founded the Yves Saint Laurent Couture House in 1961.
+They remained longtime friends and business partners after their amicable breakup in 1976.